gopro/OpenGoPro/demos/python/sdk_wireless_camera_control/docs/usage.rst

 .. note:: The `register_XXX_update` methods will return the current value / capabilities.
 That is why we are
     printing the current value in the example above.

-.. note:: It is probably desirable to have a separate thread to retrieve these updates as the demo examples do.
+.. tip:: It is probably desirable to have a separate thread to retrieve these updates as the demo examples do.

 It is also possible to register / unregister for **all** settings, statuses, and / or capabilities via one API call using the following commands: